MrNick-code/EEG_with_Arduino/README.md

 ```math
 f_c = \dfrac{1}{2\pi RC}.
 ```
 The filters are made of an resistor and capacitor (for each filter) direct connected right in between the AMP ouput (Vout) and the Arduino.
-For a 0.5-50Hz range frequency and, for both filters, an 330k$\Omega$ resistor, we finish it with capacitors of 3kF and 22mF to, respectively, the HPF and the LPF.
+For a 0.5-50Hz range frequency and, for both filters, an 330k $\Omega$ resistor, we finish it with capacitors of 3kF and 22mF to, respectively, the HPF and the LPF.

 ## Building the device